andrewrk/node-groove/README.md

 #### detector.getInfo()

-Returns `null` if no buffer available, or an object with these properties:
+Returns `null` if no info available, or an object with these properties:

  * `loudness` - loudness in LUFS
  * `peak` - sample peak in float format of the file